paulscherrerinstitute/ecmccfg/plc_lib/readme.md

 # Directory for common plc code snippets

 ## master_slave scripts
-PLC-files for syncronization can be found in the subdir "master_slave".
+PLC-files for synchronization can be found in the sub-dir "master_slave".
 ```
 axis_kin*plc_inc
 axis_sm.plc_inc